AFORANURAG/travelopia/README.md

 Travelopia provides the following features:
 - You can book a destination.
 - You can see yours and others booked destinations.
-- you can sort it in ascending and descending order of total number of travellers.
+- you can sort the bookings in ascending and descending order of total number of travellers.
-- you can search the booking
+- you can search the bookings based on the email, the searching functionality is implemented in serverside, to lower the load on client side and it searching functionality uses  <b> debouncing</b> to make itself more optimised.